LyesAmazTK90/portfolio/README.md

 Project Status

 Completed - demonstrates the integration of multiple forms of input (text and voice) to provide sentiment insights.

 Project 4: Client Segmentation and Clustering for Business Insights

-Project 4: Client Segmentation and Clustering for Business Insights